alessandrom10/LLMisinfo/README.md

-# LLMisinfo-MDP
+# LLMisinfo
-Repository created for the Large Language Models for fact-checking online misinformation (LLMisinfo) Multidisciplinary project
+This repository explores the use of Large Language Models (LLMs) for fact-checking statements found online.
+It includes experiments with various models and techniques to evaluate their effectiveness in identifying and verifying online misinformation.

 ## References
 ### The implementation follows 2 different styles of prompt structure to check the veracity of a claim based on these papers: